mr4tt/zotbot/README.md

 - [DreamBerd](https://github.com/TodePond/DreamBerd) - perfect programming language

 - [infinite-cat](https://www.petside.com/infinite-cat/) - Now part of the Petside family, The Infinite Cat Project is about one cat watching another cat (see below).
 A long line of 1856 cats, so far.
 The very first Infinaut is Frankie (seen at left admiring a flower) the owner of Paul Hamilton.
 In addition, the ICP also offers all manners of other cat-related diversions every day […]

-- [Stack Overflow Developer Survey 2022](https://survey.stackoverflow.co/2022/?utm_source=social-share&utm_medium=social&utm_campaign=dev-survey-2022) - In May 2022 over 70,000 developers told us how they learn and level up, which tools they’re using, and what they want.